ras-sh/chat/README.md

 # chat.ras.sh

-💬 AI chat that runs entirely in your browser.
+💬 AI chat that runs entirely in your browser using Transformers.js.
 No servers, no tracking, complete privacy.

 ## Overview